sebanc/brunch/BUILDING.md

 ## Building the kernel

 1. Install all packages required to build the Linux kernel (refer to your distro's online resources).
-2. From the path where you extracted the source files, launch the kernel build (in a subdirectory named out).
+2. Launch the kernel build in each kernel subfolder:
 ```
 cd kernel
 make -j$(nproc) O=out chromeos_defconfig